junxit/us-congress-bills-116/derived/amendments.md

 ### 42 U.S.C. § 5101

-> by striking “Committee on Education and the Workforce” each place it appears and inserting “Committee on Education and Labor”; and
+> by striking “Committee on Education and the Workforce” each place it appears and inserting “Committee on Education and Labor”;

 | | |
 |---|---|